How do I get on-site sales consultants to actually work with me?

 Cost —

 Get this wrong and you reset to 'stranger' on every visit — you keep competing for co-op you could have been handed.
-Get it right and the math flips: reps tend to steer their unrepresented walk-ins (often buyers who have a home to sell first) and their smoothest deals to the agent who makes them look good.
+Get it right and the math flips: consultants tend to steer their unrepresented walk-ins (often buyers who have a home to sell first) and their smoothest deals to the agent who makes them look good.
 That's repeat buyers and listings you didn't have to chase.

 Move:

-Pick one rep this week and help them solve a problem: ask which spec or homesite is hardest to move right now, and bring a real buyer, not a looker.
-Before any showing, text the rep who's coming, their timing and budget, and what could sink the deal — that's the kind of prepared they remember.
+Pick one on-site sales consultant this week and help them solve a problem: ask which spec or homesite is hardest to move right now, and bring a real buyer, not a looker.
+Before any showing, text the consultant who's coming, their timing and budget, and what could sink the deal — that's the kind of prepared they remember.
 Then stay useful every week or two with a buyer match or a market note, so you're earning trust by repetition, not charm.
 Small human decency — a coffee on a slow afternoon, remembering their name — lands only because you've already made yourself easy to work with.

 Real OneShot output — 1 input, 1 answer, no comfort